VictoriaNRey/drip-detector/README.md

   - `DripDetectorQuiz` manages the Tkinter GUI
   - The GUI handles rendering questions, collecting input, navigation, result display, and animation
   - The GUI calls the underlying quiz logic rather than duplicating scoring behavior

+## Use of AI Tools

+AI tools (e.g., ChatGPT) were used to assist with formatting reusable function structures and organizing question/answer templates.
+AI was also used for brainstorming minor UI enhancements.

+All algorithm development, integration, debugging, and final code decisions were completed by the project team.